An in-depth guide to Paragraph-84(e)

 As a result, Thomas Studio has developed a sensitive iterative design approach that seeks to work with local authority planning officers.
 We undergo an iterative phased process from the start that manages your total fee budget so you progress only with a ‘green-light’ to proceed, preventing you wasting money on abortive fees.
 Post planning stages the process is more normal and involves technical design, tendering and management of the construction.

-What is the difference between paragraph 55, 79 and 80 of the National Planning Policy Framework (NPPF)?
+What is the difference between paragraph 55, 79, 80 and 84(e) of the National Planning Policy Framework (NPPF)?

-The term ‘Paragraph-80 was formerly known as ‘Para-79 & Para-55’ and prior to the NPPF it was originally ‘PPS 7’ or ‘Gummer’s Law’ first established in 1997.
+The term ‘Paragraph-84(e) was formerly known as ‘Para-55, 79 & Para-80’ and prior to the NPPF it was originally ‘PPS 7’ or ‘Gummer’s Law’ first established in 1997.
 The policy has evolved overtime from its initial aims to continue England’s landscape traditions of the country estate containing a striking mansion set within a manicured landscape setting.
 This tradition has been modernised through the NPPF as it now seeks to enable the erection of new isolated dwellings in the open countryside, provided they are “outstanding” design.
 Outstanding is of course hugely subjective but it tends to be more about a rigorous design process and considers design criteria not just within the limits of the site.
+(Craft your dream sanctuary with Paragraph 80)

-How much does it cost to build a paragraph-80 house?
+How much does it cost to build a paragraph-84(e) house?

 Whilst proposals don’t have to be expensive to build, the reality is projects require a large budget.
-The reasons for this large budget are sites that are appropriate for paragraph-80 development are expensive to purchase and to manage, and the process to bring about a paragraph-80 proposal is time consuming, involving plenty of expert consultants on board helping to inform the design process.
+The reasons for this large budget are sites that are appropriate for paragraph-84(e) development are expensive to purchase and to manage, and the process to bring about a paragraph-84(e) proposal is time consuming, involving plenty of expert consultants on board helping to inform the design process.
+(Source)

 As such the planning and design process is expensive to resource, in time and in cost.
 As guide build rates for construction are around £2500 to £3000 per square metre of floor area and all consultant fees for the project tend to be around 20% of the construction value.
 A budget also needs to be allocated for landscape works.